martinwalsh/mk/README.md

 tool for automating routine tasks from instructions defined in a `Makefile`, designed to manage software in compiled languages, like C or C++, allowing the efficient handling of dependencies between source files and avoiding unnecessary compilation.
-But, the ubiquity of make and its straightforward syntax make it an ideal choice as a general-purpose automation tool.
+But the ubiquity of make and its straightforward syntax make it an ideal choice as a general-purpose automation tool.
 As a result, it is present in countless software projects of all kinds.